hybridly/hybridly/docs/guide/tables.md

 ## Overview

-Hybridly provides a way to describe tables on the back-end and manipulate them through the [`useTable`](../api/utils/use-table.md) util.
+Hybridly provides a way to describe tables on the back-end and manipulate them through the [`useTable`](../api/utils/use-table.md) util on the front-end.

-Tables provide the ability to easily execute actions on one or multiple rows, to filter or sort them using [refinements](./refining.md), with pagination support, [Data](https://spatie.be/docs/laravel-data/v3/introduction) integration, all of that will full control over the user interface.
+Tables provide the ability to execute actions on one or multiple records, to filter and sort them using [refinements](./refining.md), have [Data](https://spatie.be/docs/laravel-data/v3/introduction) integration, support pagination, scoping, and let you have full control over the user interface.

 :::info Experimental
 This feature has not been dogfed yet and is considered experimental.
 Its API may change at any time.
 Feel free to give feedback on our Discord server.